We strongly recommend to refer below post as a prerequisite of this.

 1) Simple to implement.

-2) Hash table never fills up, we can always add more elements to chain.
+2) Hash table never fills up, we can always add more elements to the chain.

 3) Less sensitive to the hash function or load factors.